Investing for Teens (13–18): Build Habits, Build Wealth. a Guide for Parents & Teens (UK & US, 2025)

 Moneybox Junior ISA — app-based, parent-friendly, strong reviews on ease of use; also offers the Lifetime ISA at 18 for a smooth handoff.

-Nutmeg Junior ISA — large UK robo; socially responsible options (check latest).
+Nutmeg Junior ISA (J.P.
+Morgan Personal Investing)— large UK robo; socially responsible options (check latest).

 GoHenry Junior ISA — invest from £1; invested with Vanguard; FSCS cover applies to custody (capital at risk).